 There are several things you can do to improve your mood during the winter months in Alaska.
 And one of the best is chiropractic care.
-So if you’re experiencing pain, depression, or lethargy, visit our chiropractic clinic in Anchorage to discover the full benefits of chiropractic care.
+So if you’re experiencing pain, depression, or lethargy, click here to visit our chiropractors at Better Health Anchorage to discover the full benefits of chiropractic care.

 And these benefits are in addition to the other proven positives that come with regular chiropractic care.
 But, like anything else, the proof is in the pudding.
 So let’s take a look at how and why chiropractic care improves your mental health during the harsh Alaskan winter.

 Many people head to the chiropractor when they experience an injury from a car or sports accident.
 Others go to the chiropractor because of neck or back pain.
 But you’ve probably never heard of someone going to their chiropractor for a mood boost, relaxation, or better sleep.

 However, just as a chiropractor can help you relieve your back pain or heal after an injury, he (or she) can also help you with a number of other issues that can help your mental health.

 These benefits include things like:

 Let’s take a look at all these, some studies to back them up, and why they’re important during the Alaskan winter.